bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/whose.md

 return the text preceding each character.
 Because it returns the text before the character, it returns the blank before 'b' and stops at the final 'a' with 'banan'.
 The expressions both return the same values, but the second one makes it more clear what `it` refers to, namely 'banana'.
-Since 'banana' will always have an 'n', this expression will return all the specified substrings.
+Since 'banana' always has an 'n', this expression returns all the specified substrings.

 {% qna %}
 Q: preceding texts of characters whose (it contains "n") of "banana"